semihyagcioglu/increment/Things I Learned from Being on the Front Page of Hacker News.md

 [xthousands] There is actually no guarantee here.
 It was what I experienced.

-**Thanks** to Mehmet Kordacı and Ergin Nalçacı for reading drafts of this.
+**Thanks** to Yuval Shoshan, Mehmet Kordacı and Ergin Nalçacı for reading drafts of this.